auromitamitra/auromitamitra.github.io/_pages/about.md

 [These](portfolio.html) are some resources including notes, scripts, and a word-finding tool to generate items for psycholinguistic experiments that is a work-in-progress.
 If you are interested in contributing to the code, making improvements, expanding it to other languages (it currently works with a Bangla corpus), or have any feedback, please reach out!

 Beyond linguistics, I love animals of all kinds, making art, and being outdoors.
-I also foray into occasional cooking experiments, which haven't blown anything up (as of now).
+I also foray into the occasional cooking experiment and haven't blown anything up (as of now).